-If you want to buy chia seeds, then there is an excellent selection on Amazon with thousands of customer reviews.
+If you want to buy chia seeds, there is an excellent selection on Amazon with thousands of customer reviews.

-They do also seem to be well tolerated... but if you're not used to eating a lot of fiber, then there is a possibility of digestive side effects if you eat too much at a time.
+They do also seem to be well tolerated, but if you're not used to eating a lot of fiber, then there is a possibility of digestive side effects if you eat too much at a time.

 A common dosage recommendation is 20 grams (about 1.5 tablespoons) of chia seeds, twice per day.

-Affiliate disclaimer: Healthline may receive a portion of the revenues if you make a purchase using one of the links above.
+Healthline and our partners may receive a portion of revenues if you make a purchase using a link above.